 Click on Users and Permissions:

-Click on the three dots next to your account, and then click on Manage property owners:
+Click on the three dots next to your account, and then click on Add User.

-Enter the Service account ID (the one you copied out earlier) in the new owner’s email address field and click Continue:
+A popup will now appear.
+Enter the Service account ID (the one you copied out earlier) in the Email address field.
+Ensure that you’ve provided Owner level Permission, and then click Add.

-Switch back to the previous tab and refresh it.
-You should now see the Service account listed as a new Owner.
+Now in a few moments, you should see the Service account listed as a new Owner.

-3.1 Insert your API Key in the plugin settings
+5.2 Insert Your API Key in the Plugin Settings

-After installing the plugin, just navigate to Rank Math > Instant Indexing Settings in your WordPress admin area, and paste in the contents of your JSON file, or just upload the file.
+After installing and activating the plugin, just navigate to Rank Math > Instant Indexing Settings in your WordPress admin area, and under the Google API Settings tab, paste in the contents of your JSON file or just upload the file.

 In just a second, you should see a response from the API, similar to the one below.

-You can use the Remove or Get Status options, to remove the URL from the index or get the current status of the URL.
+You can use the Remove URL or Get URL Status actions, to remove the URL from the index or get the current status of the URL.

 And that’s it!
 We hope that you were able to make great use of this guide to help you get up and running with Google’s Indexing API.